 What is Budgetary Slack?

 Budgetary slack is the intentional overestimation of expenses & losses or underestimation of incomes & profits in the budget.
-The business contains a slack if the managers purposefully have set their targets easy then the estimated forecasts.
+The business contains a slack if the managers purposefully have set their targets easy than the estimated forecasts.
 Hence, it becomes very certain to achieve targets.

 It is a conservative way of making the budget.
 Management creates a cushion in the budget so that the actual performance is higher than the expected performance.

 A budget should be made ethically & honestly.
-It should be favourable to organizational growth.
+It should be favorable to organizational growth.
 Budgetary slack is not a good practice because it misleads the stakeholders about true performance.
 Hence, Top managers should reduce it by taking serious actions.